MicrosoftDocs/azure-docs/articles/sql-database/sql-database-elastic-pool-guidance.md

 SQL Database automatically evaluates the historical resource usage of databases in an existing SQL Database server and recommends the appropriate pool configuration in the Azure portal.
 In addition to the recommendations, a built-in experience estimates the eDTU usage for a custom croup of databases on the server.
 This enables you to do a "what-if" analysis by interactively adding databases to the pool and removing them to get resource usage analysis and sizing advice before committing your changes.
 For a how-to, see [Monitor, manage, and size an elastic pool](sql-database-elastic-pool-manage-portal.md).

-For more flexible resource usage assessmetns that allow ad hoc sizing estimates for servers earlier than V12, as well as sizing estimates for databases in different servers, see [Manage, monitor, and size elastic pools with Powershell](sql-database-elastic-pool-manage-powershell.md).
+For more flexible resource usage assessments that allow ad hoc sizing estimates for servers earlier than V12, as well as sizing estimates for databases in different servers, see the [Powershell script for identifying databases suitable for an elastic database pool](sql-database-elastic-pool-database-assessment-powershell.md).

 | Capability     | Portal experience|	PowerShell script|
 |:---------------|:----------|:----------|